Lewis Pullman: Career

 In 2019, Pullman had a recurring role as Major Major Major Major in Catch-22, the George Clooney-led Hulu adaptation of the 1961 novel.
 He also starred in the thriller Them That Follow, and in 2020, he had a small role in the indie film Pink Skies Ahead.
 In 2022, Pullman played Rhett Abbott in the Amazon series Outer Range, Lieutenant Robert "Bob" Floyd in the Tom Cruise-led sequel Top Gun: Maverick, and the romantic lead in Press Play.
 Top Gun: Maverick wrapped filming in 2019 but was delayed several times before releasing in 2022; it grossed over $1.4 billion in theaters and is Pullman's highest-grossing film to date.
 In 2023, Pullman played a youth pastor in The Starling Girl, the president of a fraternity in The Line, and had a major role in William Friedkin's final film, The Caine Mutiny Court-Martial.
 He also starred alongside Brie Larson in the Apple TV+ miniseries Lessons in Chemistry.

 In 2024, he starred in the crime thriller Skincare and the James Wan-produced horror film adaptation of Stephen King's 1975 novel 'Salem's Lot.

 In 2025, he starred as Robert Reynolds / Sentry in the Marvel Cinematic Universe film Thunderbolts*, and will reprise his role in Avengers: Doomsday in 2026.
-Pullman will appear alongside Sally Field in a film adaptation of the bestselling book Remarkably Bright Creatures by Shelby Van Pelt.
-Pullman is also set to star with Maya Hawke in the surrealist romantic comedy Wishful Thinking.
+Pullman starred (2026) alongside Sally Field in Remarkably Bright Creatures, an adaptation of the bestselling novel of the same name by Shelby Van Pelt.
+Pullman also stars with Maya Hawke in the surrealist romantic comedy Wishful Thinking which had its world premiere at 2026 South by Southwest Film & TV Festival.

 Personal life

-Between September 2020 to sometime before August 2023, Pullman was in a relationship with singer and actress Rainey Qualley.
-As of January 2025, Pullman is dating model Kaia Gerber.
+Between September 2020 and sometime before August 2023, Pullman was in a relationship with singer and actress Rainey Qualley.

+Since January 2025, Pullman has been in a relationship with actress and model Kaia Gerber.

+Pullman does not use social media to protect his personal life, maintain his mental health, and reduce digital stimuli.